akihikodaki/dts/test_plans/vswitch_sample_cbdma_test_plan.rst

 Test Case2: PVP test with two VM and two CBDMA channels using vhost async driver
 =================================================================================

-1. Bind one physical ports to vfio-pci and two CBDMA channels to igb_uio.
+1. Bind one physical ports to vfio-pci and two CBDMA channels to vfio-pci.

 2. On host, launch dpdk-vhost by below command::